ray-islam/ray-islam.github.io/README.md

 ## ABOUT
 <p style="color: green; font-family: 'Futura', serif; font-size: 17px;"><b> Dr. Ray Islam (Mohammad Rubyet Islam) has distinguished himself in AI and Machine Learning leadership at top global firms and through teaching at prestigious universities, effectively bridging the gap between academia and industry.
-He has managed high-stake AI (including Generative AI) and cybersecurity research projects, developed strategies, built hands-on models, and overseen multimillion-dollar initiatives.
-Dr. Ray has led teams of scientists and developers across three continents and holds five degrees from five countries, showcasing his global adaptability.
-With a deep research background applied across various industries, he is a published author and serves as an associate editor and reviewer for prestigious international journals.</b>
+He has led high-stakes AI and cybersecurity projects, developing strategies, building models, and managing multimillion-dollar initiatives across healthcare, finance, manufacturing, retail supply chain, and insurance industries.Dr.
+Ray has led teams of scientists and developers across three continents and holds five degrees from five countries, showcasing his global adaptability.
+With a strong research background across multiple industries, he is a published author and serves as an associate editor and reviewer for renowned international conferences and journals, including the International Conference on Learning Representations (ICLR), Reliability Engineering & System Safety (RESS), and the Journal of Prognostics and Health Management (JPHM).
+His forthcoming book, Generative AI, Cybersecurity, and Ethics, will be published by Wiley.</b>
 </p>
 <hr>